 5.57 Commuter Support Services

-program was enhanced by engaging Access Transit to broker taxi services for
+Guaranteed Ride Home program was enhanced by engaging Access Transit to broker

-NYSDEC carpool and non-CDTA bus users.
-CDTC will continually improve the
+taxi services for NYSDEC carpool and non-CDTA bus users.
+For 2002-03, CDTC plans to offer the brokered

 Register and Guaranteed Ride Home programs will be coordinated with major